“I kept always two books in my pocket, one to read, one to write in.” Robert Louis Stevenson

 All articles or stories (1000 words maximum) can be fact or fiction, and in any person.
 They can also be written like a magazine article or a fiction story.
 That’s up to you.
 All pieces, however, must focus on an international Geneva theme or any of the UN’s SDGs.
 So entries can deal with topics such as refugees, conservation, climate change, food security, oceans, pollution, human rights, migration, war, racism, world trade, cyber abuse, corruption, the destruction of cultural heritage…

+Some excellent entries have been coming in but at the request of various teachers, parents and students, we have been asked to extend the deadline because of Covid.
+It is now 30 September 2020.
 All entries will be judged and commented on by a team of professional editors and writers across the globe.
 We will be seeking good writing, observation, and unusual approaches, including first person experiences.
 We wish to encourage good writing as a critical form of self-expression, particularly in a digital age where the art of quality reading and writing are often ignored.

 The best writing will be published by Global Geneva magazine both in print/e-edition as well as online.
 Depending on the overall quality of entries, we are considering the publication of a Youth Writes Special print/e-edition in late 2020.